gerardogtn/cs6120-compilers/project/core/results/index.md

 ## Abstract

-In this project we introduce Briloop, an extension intto the [Bril programming language](https://capra.cs.cornell.edu/bril/) that supports structured control flow, this allows bril programs to use if-then-else, while, and block statements instead of relying on jumps and branches.
+In this project we introduce Briloop, an extension into the [Bril programming language](https://capra.cs.cornell.edu/bril/) that supports structured control flow, this allows bril programs to use if-then-else, while, and block statements instead of relying on jumps and branches.
 We also implemented Ramsey's [Beyond Relooper](https://dl.acm.org/doi/10.1145/3547621) to translate bril programs into briloop automatically, having a an average performance penalty of 9% when using the core bril benchmarks.
 Brilooped not only enables programmers to write bril programs with structured control flow, but also enables a translation from [Bril into WebAssembly]().

 ## Representing Briloop Programs

 Brilooped programs extends the Bril instruction set with the following op codes: while, block, if, break, and continue.
 Brilooped extends the Bril instruction set with new control flow operations that provide structured alternatives to jumps and labels.
 These new op codes allow programmers to write more readable and maintainable code with familiar control flow constructs like loops and conditionals.
 This structured control flow can also be useful for specific applications such as WASM.

 ### `while`